hudson155/kairo/piper/README.md

         It's configured with some default modules (e.g. Kotlin), default settings (e.g. ability to ignore unknown properties), and uses the `data-conversion` module for serialization/deserialization.
-        It should be used across Limber.
+        It should be used across Piper.
 * [`reps`](/reps):
     * Contains base classes for application reps to inherit from.
         Reps are used in the API layer.